bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="2.257050524934383in"} -->

 Another option that we can use is nav-justified.
-When you use nav-justified, by default, it\'s going to take as many links as you have and spread them out proportionately.
+When you use nav-justified, by default, it&apos;s going to take as many links as you have and spread them out proportionately.
 So here, because I have three links, each link takes up a third of the page.
 If I had five each would take up 20% and different things like that.
 Now the interesting thing